peng00bo00/peng00bo00_previous_blog/about.md

   - Produce lunar regolith simulants with local availiable deposits in the UAE.
   - 3D shape reconstruction of aggregates with micro-CT.
   - Develop 3D shape descriptors with spherical harmonics.
+  - Shape generation with PCA and VAE generative models.

 - **Geospatial Modelling of Urban Thermodynamics: Infrastructure, Environment, and Microclimate in Cities**
   - Develop algorithms for thermal imaging interpretation and atmosphere compensation.